hrzyusoff/easycompare-django/README.md

 # EasyCompare
-It is about web scraping for price comparison between 11street, Lazada and Lelong sites by using Python for scrap engine and Django for web framework.
+It is about web scraping for price comparison between 11street, Lazada and Lelong sites by using Python for scrape engine and Django for web framework.